dwilbourne/pvcErr/docs/source/discussion.rst

 Speaking of parameters, as you can see from the example above, the code uses a template format of "${paramname}", where paramname is the name of a parameter in the constructor of the exception.
 Like all of PHP, the names are case-sensitive.
-Make sure that the dummy variable(s) in the exception constructor match the identifier within the braces of your template variables in your exception data file.
+Make sure that the dummy variable(s) in the exception constructor match the identifier within the braces of your template variables in your exception data file (the automated tests check for this anyway).

 The parameters to your exceptions should be scalar and convertible to strings (so typed as strings or int is a good rule of thumb).
 It will convert booleans to either 'true' or 'false'.
 If you create a parameter with something more